syedkashifshah143/nike-store-sks/README.md

 ## Live Demo

-Aap is project ka live demo [yahan dekh sakte hain](https://vercel.com/syed-kashif-shah/nike-store-sks)
+[Click here] (https://vercel.com/syed-kashif-shah/nike-store-sks) to see the live demo of the bot.